The Bill Hillman Manitoba Archive Series

 (Attributed to E.F.
 Wilson, Principal of Shingwauk Residential School.
 May 1891.
 The Canadian Indian.
 Vol. 1, No. 8) (from site: Regina Indian Industrial School)

-Both the Brandon and the Regina schools were Residential Schools but I have been assured by Milne Family research that Grandfather James was a very tolerant and hard-working individual with a fine sense of humour and an open mind.
-He would have focused only on teaching his students useful skills, would not have imposed his beliefs on them nor attempted to extinguish their indigenous cultures.
-His attitude would have been in stride with the above statement attributed to E.F.
-Wilson, Principal of Shingwauk Residential School, May 1891.
+Both the Brandon and the Regina schools were Indian Residential Schools, two among so many being given negative attention for much of this century.
+I am assured by Milne Family research that Grandfather James was a very tolerant and hard-working individual with a fine sense of humour and an open mind.
+He would have focused only on working hard, teaching his students useful skills, would not have imposed his beliefs on them nor attempted to extinguish their indigenous cultures.
+The combined job of farmer and farming instructor required a lot of hard work: planting and harvesting crops, taking care of horses, milking cows, feeding chickens, collecting eggs and teaching the male students how to perform these tasks.
+His goal was to establish a homestead in Alberta, which he did after working hard for many years, including for two residential schools.

 Mary Lynn Milne